The Sociology/Anthropology Program at UIS does not offer a graduate degree in sociology or anthropology.

 Searching for Graduate Programs?

-Dr. Lynn Fisher shares her tips for thinking about graduate school:
+Dr. Fisher shares tips for thinking about graduate school:

 - Consult the UIS Career Development Center — they can help you formulate goals and gather information about grad schools.